Utagai/jam/README.md

 ## Overview

 Jam is a TUI frontend and command runner.
+It's core concept is to allow a user to run common commands in the quickest way possible by mapping them to key chords, similar to `emacs` keybinds.
 It uses a YAML based configuration and supports dynamic imports (including from other command runners such as `make` or `cargo`).
 There is plenty of work still left to do, but it should be at least usable now.

 ## Usage